 The checks and balances between Defense Contractors and the government agencies responsible to regulate these companies are grossly inadequate.
 Companies producing military products (weapons, ammunition, vehicles, protective equipment etc. . . for the U.S. Government have always worked in the "gray area" as it relates to the quality of the military products produced and meeting production schedules.
 Company profits is always paramount, which at times, can be a direct conflict to quality, reliability, and safety.
 Due to the economy over the past several years, companies have been cutting every corner possible to increase profits.
 Government inspections and testing is expensive and if companies cut corners here, they put the lives and safety of our service men and women at risk.
 The employees are scared of losing their jobs therefore there is little to no question to management's instructions, even when they know it is wrong and poses risks to our soldiers.
 Employees are doing things they never would have done before just to keep their jobs.
-Clearly these companies are now working in the "black" putting profits secondary to the safety of our service men and women.
+Clearly these companies are working in the "black" putting profits and making delivery dates at all costs before the safety of our troops.

 This is Our Cause